- 20Shares

 Internet Distribution Systems, more commonly known as IDS, refer to internet portals that offer hotel reservations.
 It is a collection of internet reservation systems, travel websites and portals that concentrate on online marketing of travel, hotel and related services directly to users.

 The technology provided with an IDS allows travellers to build whole packages and trips, combining flights, hotels, transportation and more that help facilitate transactions through a GDS.
+A GDS passes on hotel inventory and rates to travel agents and travel sites that request it and also accepts reservations.

 Initially, it can appear that GDS and CRS have similar functions, with both systems communicating hotel prices and availability across different channels.